Large Cartilaginous Fish: 10 Biggest Rays & Stingrays

 Size: 4.5 – 7 meters (15 – 23 feet)

 The giant oceanic manta rays or manta rays are the biggest saltwater rays in the world.
 These largest rays are found in subtropical and tropical waters as well as temperate waters.
 Some giant manta rays are seabed dwellers while others prefer to swim on the surface instead.
 Another fascinating thing is that these rays either travel alone or in a large group of up to 50 members.
 Despite the large size, giant manta rays still have a few predators including large sharks and dolphins (orcas).
-As for their current population, these large rays are not considered to be endangered due to overfishing.
+As for their current population, these large rays are now considered to be endangered due to overfishing.

 Related Post: Largest Turtles